isaacnmm/pestpolicy-hugo2XX/content/posts/i-found-a-scorpion-in-my-house-are-there-more/index.md

 ###  d.
 Install Scorpion Traps

-The next step will be installing some suitable rat or mice traps in the house to trap scorpions - oor use [dragon cages](https://pestpolicy.com/best-cages-for-bearded-dragons/).
-Place them around water sources and the entryway and dark areas such as the closet and furnishings. - But remember that the sticky pest traps could have toxic chemicals such as hazardous pesticides.
+The next step will be installing some suitable rat or mice traps in the house to trap scorpions - oor use [dragon cages](https://pestpolicy.com/best-cages-for-bearded-dragons/).Place them around water sources and the entryway and dark areas such as the closet and furnishings. - But remember that the sticky pest traps could have toxic chemicals such as hazardous pesticides.

 You can also deter the scorpions by using essential oils such as cinnamon, peppermint, tea tree, lavender, and cedar.